awsdocs/amazon-opensearch-service-developer-guide/doc_source/dashboards.md

 ## Connecting a local Dashboards server to OpenSearch Service<a name="dashboards-local"></a>

 If you already invested significant time into configuring your own OpenSearch Dashboards instance, you can use it instead of \(or in addition to\) the default Dashboards instance that OpenSearch Service provides\.
-The following procedure works for domains that use [Fine\-grained access control in Amazon OpenSearch Service](fgac.md) with an open access policy\.
+The following procedure works for domains that use [fine\-grained access control](fgac.md) with an open access policy\.

 **To connect a local OpenSearch Dashboards server to OpenSearch Service**